-Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)
+Quick Guide to Versailles’ Fountains (and Versailles Fountain Shows)

-The Fountains of Versailles are one of Versailles’ main highlights.
-The 50 fountains and 620 water games are an integral part of the aesthetics desired by the Sun King and constituted a staging, a show that King Louis XIV used to glorify his reign.
+The Versailles fountains are one of the highlights of Versailles.
+They are an integral part of the aesthetics desired by the Sun King and constituted a staging, a show that King Louis XIV used to glorify his reign.

-From the early 1660s, until he died in 1715, King Louis XIV directed the creation and elaboration of the Château de Versailles and surrounding gardens.
+From the early 1660s until his death in 1715, King Louis XIV directed the creation of the Château de Versailles and its surrounding gardens.
 The best architects, engineers, sculptors, artists, and gardeners were employed – Le Vau, Mansart, Le Brun, Girardon, Le Notre, and more.
 Their genius was responsible for the individual parts, but the conception of the whole, the overall vision, was throughout that of the King.

-Still today, the Versailles Fountains and water games are the main attraction of the summer shows in Versailles, like Les Grandes Eaux Musicales (Versailles Fountain Show) or Les Grandes Eaux Nocturnes (Versailles Night Fountain Show).
+Still today, the fountains at Versailles are the main attraction of spring and summer in Versailles.
 The fountains’ sculptures spit water that is measured, controlled, and designed to arouse astonishment.

-The Fountains at Versailles are designed in different styles and sizes, and they all tell a different story.
-The construction and management of the Fountains in Versailles are fascinating too.
+The fountains at Versailles are designed in different styles and sizes, and they all tell a different story.
+The construction and management of the Versailles fountains are fascinating too.
 Being Versailles set far from a water source, the water supply to ensure the fountains’ functioning was always a big challenge.

-Here’s the roundup of the best Fountains in Versailles, in no particular order, with a Versailles Fountains map to help you pinpoint all these amazing water games.
-You will also learn about the different Versailles shows, water supply, and what happens below the grounds!
+Here’s the roundup of the best Fountains at Versailles, in no particular order, with a Versailles Fountains map to help you pinpoint all these amazing water games.
+You will also learn about the different Versailles fountain shows, water supply, and what happens below the grounds!

 How many fountains are there at Versailles?
 In Versailles, there are 50 fountains and 620 water jets fed by 35 km of piping.

-• When to See the Fountains of Versailles
+• When Do the Fountains at Versailles Run?

 • Versailles Fountains Schedule